Categories

 How AI adds value for education institutions and for learners

-The national centre for AI in tertiary education aims to help colleges and universities unlock the potential of AI in education.
+The Jisc AI team aims to help colleges and universities unlock the potential of AI in education.
 An important first step along this journey is to pin down AI’s potential by identifying how this innovation can add value to the sector.
 As a starting point, the Centre has developed the following diagram, which is designed to inform and structure people’s thinking around the overarching benefits of AI.

 The image depicts a Venn diagram consisting of two overlapping blue circles.
 The left circle represents ‘Analysis’ which is tagged with ‘Extends Capability’.
 It contains text items: Diagnosing learners’ needs Identifying at-risk learners Plagiarism detection The right circle represents ‘Automation’ tagged with ‘Increases Capacity’.
 It contains text items: Automated feedback Content creation Automated timetabling Essay marking Responding to queries The overlap between both circles contains: Identifying the most appropriate learning material